mc-mc111/RTGS-Style-AI-Analyst/outputs/insights/insight_report.md

 # Automated EDA Insight Report: TG-NPDCL_consumption_detail_agriculture_AUGUST-2025.csv
-**Run Timestamp:** 2025-09-07 18:01:01
+**Run Timestamp:** 2025-09-07 19:30:18
 ---
 ## Dataset Overview
-This report analyzes a dataset comprising 8,082 records of service data, structured geographically from the circle level down to the section level.
-Each record includes categorical information (circle, division, subdivision, section, area, catcode, and catdesc) describing the service location and type, along with quantitative measures of total and billed services ('totservices' and 'billedservices'), the number of units ('units'), and a 'load' metric, the nature of which requires further investigation within the analysis.
+This report analyzes a dataset of 8,082 records detailing service performance across various geographical and categorical levels.
+The data includes hierarchical location information (circle, division, subdivision, section, area), a categorical code and description (`catcode` and `catdesc`), total and billed services (`totservices` and `billedservices`),  the number of units served (`units`), and a load factor (`load`).
+This analysis will explore the relationships between these variables to understand service provision across the different geographical regions and categories.

 ---
 ## Key Findings & Visualizations